-Any member, beneficiary, employer, or affected individual may appeal a determination made by the Chief Retirement Officer regarding TFFR eligibility, benefits, or other plan provisions with which the individual does not agree.
+Any member, beneficiary, employer, or affected individual may appeal a determination made by the Executive Director or designee Chief Retirement Officer regarding TFFR eligibility, benefits, or other plan provisions with which the individual does not agree.

-The affected individual must file a written request for Board review within thirty days after notice of the determination of the Chief Retirement Officer has been mailed to the affected individual.
-If a request for Board review is not filed within the thirty-day period, the decision of the Chief Retirement Officer is final.
+The affected individual must file a written request for Board review within thirty days after notice of the determination of the Executive Director or designee-Chief Retirement Officer has been mailed to the affected individual.
+If a request for Board review is not filed within the thirty-day period, the decision of the agency-Chief Retirement Officer is final.
 The request for Board review must include the decision being appealed, the reason(s) the individual believes the decision should be reversed or modified, and any relevant documentation.